JOE LATRELL – Chief Executive Officer

 Joe founded quub to manufacture small, cost-effective satellites designed to gather data and monitor Earth, its weather systems, and its environmental resources.
 His goal is to create a network of satellites that give first responders, companies, and municipalities the data they need to respond and act quickly.

-Nathaniel Evry brings 14 years of experience to his role as CTO of quub, with a background in all levels of information technology.
+Nathaniel Evry brings 14 years of experience to his role as CRO of quub, with a background in all levels of information technology.

 One of Nathaniel’s early accomplishments in technology was to be among the first to create 3D-printed prosthetics for children, with the e-NABLE Prosthetic Hand STEM Project.
 More recently, Nathaniel has been developing software that predicts, tracks, simulates, and visualizes the path of satellites around Earth in real time.